Broadcom Foundation Funder Overview

 Since the Broadcom Foundation operates on an invitation-only basis, traditional application success factors are less relevant.
 However, understanding what the foundation values in its partnerships provides critical insight:

-Equity and Representation Matter: The foundation actively seeks to "close the STEM education gap among women, ethnic, and minority populations."
-Programs serving girls, under-resourced communities, and underrepresented youth in urban, rural, and tribal communities align with core priorities.
+Equity and Representation Matter: The foundation actively seeks to "close the STEM education gap amongst women, ethnic, and minority populations."
+Programmes serving girls, under-resourced communities, and underrepresented youth in urban, rural, and tribal communities align with core priorities.

 Connection to Real-World Problems: Broadcom Coding with Commitment requires students to address community problems aligned with UN Sustainable Development Goals, reflecting the foundation's emphasis on "think globally and act locally" and using STEM for social impact.

-Out-of-School Learning Preference: According to research, "most of Broadcom's giving supports out-of-school learning programs for technology, science and digital literacy," suggesting after-school programs, summer programs, and competitions are preferred over in-school curricula.
+Out-of-School Learning Preference: According to research, "most of Broadcom's giving supports out-of-school learning programmes for technology, science and digital literacy," suggesting after-school programmes, summer programmes, and competitions are preferred over in-school curricula.

-Established Track Record: Current partners include nationally recognized organizations (Society for Science, Raspberry Pi Foundation, Science Buddies) and established community organizations, suggesting new organizations need demonstrated expertise and sustainability.
+Established Track Record: Current partners include nationally recognised organisations (Society for Science, Raspberry Pi Foundation, Science Buddies) and established community organisations, suggesting new organisations need demonstrated expertise and sustainability.

-Alignment with Corporate Values: The foundation strengthens "Broadcom Corporation social responsibility and global citizenship" and creates "opportunities for volunteerism and civic engagement among Broadcom employees," indicating corporate alignment matters.
+Alignment with Corporate Values: The foundation strengthens "Broadcom Corporation social responsibility and global citizenship" and creates "opportunities for volunteerism and civic engagement amongst Broadcom employees," indicating corporate alignment matters.

 Recent Examples of Funded Work: